 There's plenty to do in Norwich; beautiful architecture and museums, Norwich Lanes independent retailers ranging from delightful cafes/coffee bars to art galleries.
 Norwich has a wide range of eating and drinking venues both for the daytime and evening to suit all.

-During the winter months why not visit the seals at Horsey Gap; you will often see the seals in the sea and in December/January, during breeding time, their young can be seen on the beaches..
+During the winter months why not visit the seals at Horsey Gap; you will often see the seals in the sea and in December through to April, during breeding time, their young can be seen on the beaches.

-Please see below for a small variety of local attractions and places to visit:
+Please see below for a small variety of local attractions and places to visit.
+If you prefer something a little different, try one of our bookable experiences.

 An awarding winning, imaginative outdoor adventure park, you will be able to crawl, climb, slide and swing your way round a mystical world.
 A great attraction for all the family to enjoy together!
 A great range of activities for all ages.
 Bewilderwood (6.5 miles)